oconnd29/Prompt_Engineer_Challenge/README.md

 2. Unpack the training and testing sets.
 3. Upload the datasets to your chosen ChatBot.
 4. Ask the AI to evaluate turbine health, with or without training context.
-5. Inpsect results and present then like - See ExampleResults_GPT_vs_LR-NBM.ipynb
+5. Inpsect results and compare to the results achieved via the NBM based approach.
+See ExampleResults_GPT_vs_LR-NBM.ipynb or Download DS2_results.zip

 Example Prompt: